visualfc/atk/README.md

-# go-tk
+# Go Tk
-go-tk is a tcl/tk golang binding
+Go Tk is a tcl/tk golang binding